sebnun/Homepwnr/README.md

-# Homepwnr from CLI
+# Homepwnr

-App to keep track of household items and their prices.
-Stores an item's name, price, picture and serial number.
+Generic iOS app to keep track of household items and their prices.
+Stores an item's name, price, picture, date of entry and serial number.